smowton/llpe/build.md

 Building LLPE Trunk
 -------------------

 LLPE is distributed as an out-of-tree LLVM module.
 It builds against at least LLVM 3.6, and possibly earlier or later versions (definitely not 3.2, which has some incompatible changes; however see Building LLPE 3.2 below).
-It requires LLVM's CMake support files, which are produced when building from source using CMake and may or may not be provided with binary distributions (check for <tt>INSTALL\_PREFIX/share/llvm/cmake/LLVMConfig.cmake</tt>)
+It requires LLVM's CMake support files, which are produced when building from source using CMake and may or may not be provided with binary distributions (check for <tt>INSTALL\_PREFIX/share/llvm/cmake/LLVMConfig.cmake</tt>).
+The LLVM header files are also required, which are likely distributed as a <tt>-dev</tt> or <tt>-devel</tt> package.

+Note that LLVM releases are not generally API compatible, which means that LLPE built against LLVM x.y should only be used with the <tt>opt</tt> program belonging to that same version of LLVM.
+Point releases (x.y.z) are more likely to be compatible, but if problems occur checking for version incompatibility is always a good idea.

 Build steps: